שמות ט:ו,ז - "וימת כל מקנה מצרים, וממקנה ישראל לא מת אחד. וישלח פרעה והנה לא מת ממקנה ישראל עד אחד ויכבד לב פרעה ולא שלח את העם."

 A fourth possibility is that the Egyptian acquired new animals after the fifth plague.
 Rabbenu Bachya (on 9:19) and Abravanel (1997, on 9:10, p.131) write that the Egyptians could have purchased animals from neighboring countries.
 Yet, most likely there was no international trade between Egypt and other countries during the period of the plagues, as who would travel to Egypt during the plagues?
 Another possibility raised by the Abravanel is that the Egyptians bought animals from the Jewish people.
 This is a possible explanation since this was feasible and from that fact that Pharaoh sent people to check that the Jewish animals did not die during the fifth plague, 9:7, we know that the Egyptians were aware of the Jewish animals.
 Yet, would the Egyptians really buy animals from slaves?

-If the Egyptians stole animals from the Jewish people after the end of the fifth plague, then this could offer a new perspective on three other questions concerning the fifth and sixth plagues.
-One, 9:7 records that Pharaoh hardened his heart in conjunction with learning that no Jewish owned animals died, but this information should have had the opposite effect?
-The answer could be that when he learned that no Jewish owned animals died, then he knew that he still had a source to acquire more animals to replace his animals that were killed.
+If the Egyptians stole animals from the Jewish people after the end of the fifth plague, then this offers a new perspective on three other questions concerning the fifth and sixth plagues in addition to the explanation for how the Egyptians could have mikneh after the fifth plague.
+One, 9:7 records that Pharaoh hardened his heart in conjunction with the fact that no Jewish owned animals died, but this information should have had the opposite effect.
+The answer could be that since no Jewish owned animals died, then Pharaoh knew that he had a source to acquire (by stealing) animals to replace his animals that were killed.
 Two, the Egyptian magicians appear in the first three plagues and then they disappear except for the sixth plague, as 9:11 records that they were particularly harmed by the boils.
 Maybe this mention and their suffering are because they advised Pharaoh to steal the animals from the Jewish people.
 Three, the plagues are usually in ascending order in terms of severity except for the sixth plague, the boils, which appear to be harsher than the seventh, eighth and ninth plagues.
 Maybe the sixth plague was relatively more severe, boils, since it was a punishment for the theft of the Jewish owned animals after the fifth plague.
+(For more on this question, see our discussion on 7:14-10:23, “The nine plagues: Their order and maybe their reason.”)

 No comments: